-A guideline that SHOULD be followed.
-These are based on stakeholder consultation, heuristic evaluation, and CX Research findings.
-The CDR Rules Explanatory Statement include that 'it is expected that at a minimum, accredited persons will be guided by the language and processes of guidelines produced by the DSB.'
+A CX Guideline is a recommendation that SHOULD be followed but is not a mandatory aspect of the standards.
+Guidelines are based on stakeholder consultation, heuristic evaluation, and CX Research findings.
+The CDR Rules Explanatory Statement include that accredited persons 'may be guided by the language and processes of [CX] guidelines and by consumer experience testing regarding consumers' comprehension of the consent process.'